unlessquit/friggr/features.md

-# Make possible to embed latest photo
+# Make possible to embed latest photo into any webpage